awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 1. Now instead of accepting the defaults for subnets and security groups from the same VPC as the Aurora DB cluster or RDS instance, make new selections\.
 Make these based on the subnets and security groups from the VPC that you chose\.

-1. You don't need to change any of the settings for the SageMaker secrets\.
+1. You don't need to change any of the settings for the Secrets Manager secrets\.
 The same credentials work for all endpoints for your proxy, regardless of which VPC each endpoint is in\.

 1. Wait for the new endpoint to reach the **Available** state\.